Integrative Studies, B.A., B.S.

 Why Choose Integrative Studies at Grand Valley?

-- Students create an individualized course of study in partnership with their advisor, drawing from courses across the university, resulting in more than 300 majors.
+- Create an individualized course of study in partnership with an advisor, drawing from courses across the university, resulting in more than 300 majors.

-- Flexible degree pathways with course formats designed to fit your busy schedule.
+- Flexible degree pathways for traditional and adult learners with course formats designed to fit your busy schedule.
+Plus, many transfer courses count toward degree completion.

-- Our program strengthens intercultural and interpersonal skills through collaboration, problem-solving, leadership training, and adaptation.
+- Strengthen intercultural and interpersonal skills through collaboration, problem-solving, leadership training, and adaptation.

 Location & Format